lolli42/dbdoctor/README.md

 The strategy of this command is to check for single things one-at-a-time and to fix them before going to the next check.
 Updates and deletes of not-ok records are done with low-level database queries directly, not using the DataHandler.

-Single checks are carefully crafted and the order in which they are executed is important.
+Single checks are carefully crafted and functional tested and the order in which they are executed is important.
 It can happen that a single check is run multiple times in the chain.

 Single checks rather try to avoid memory consumption at the cost of more queries being executed.
 Queries are often performed as prepared statements to re-use them often in a single check.
 Statements are properly closed when a single check finished, effectively using the PHP garbage collection.
 All-in-all, this command should be